devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/USAGE.md

 See [Maturity level 0](./usage/maturity-level-0) to learn about the important first steps.

+## Dimensions
+The DSOMM framework categorizes its activities into dimensions, each representing a key area of the software development lifecycle where security can be integrated and matured.

+Dimensions Overview:
+ - **Build and Deployment**: Focuses on security practices in the CI/CD pipeline and deployment processes
+ - **Culture and Organization**: Addresses organizational culture, education, and processes that support security initiatives.
+ - **Implementation**: Covers secure coding and infrastructure hardening practices.
+- **Information Gathering**: Involves gathering data for threat analysis, risk assessment, and metrics collection.
+- **Test and Verification**: Focuses on testing practices to validate security measures and ensure continuous improvement.

+For detailed information on each dimension, refer to [Dimensions](./usage/dimensions).

 ## Evidence
 If your CISO requires you to document evidence that an activity is completed, you can edit your `generated.yaml` file as documented in the [README.md](./usage/README) _Teams and Groups_.
 It is currently not possible to provide evidence directly in the browser.